 Learn more about First-Year Experience and Orientation

 Your transition to Bloomsburg University isn't confined to a one-day orientation event.
-We've designed a summer-long immersive program that will help you, your family, and supporters, get ready to start your journey on the right 'paw'!
+We've designed an immersive program that will help you, along with your family and supporters, get ready to start your journey on the right 'paw'!
 The BU orientation program includes:

 The Jump Start program is designed to introduce you to campus and expand the skills you’ll need as a first-year college student.
 You’ll engage in programs and activities that will help you adapt and thrive in your academic, social, and cultural life at Bloomsburg.